 Colozzo’s collapse from a slipped disc forced him to consider his own health.

-“If I got hurt, I didn’t know who would take care of her,” says Colozzo, who later wrote the book “You Got to Do What You Got to Do” about his caregiving experience.
-“She wanted to stay at home.
-I made a promise, and I wanted to keep it.”
+“If I got hurt, I didn’t know who would take care of her,” said Colozzo, who later wrote the book “You Got to Do What You Got to Do” about his caregiving experience.

 If you’re struggling with caring for yourself while supporting an elderly loved one, check out these online resources: